cisco/mindmeld/source/userguide/nlp.rst

    }
    ...

-The above configuration instructs Workbench to extract four different groups of features for each input query:
+The above configuration instructs MindMeld to extract four different groups of features for each input query:

   a. ':sk_guide:`Bag of n-grams <feature_extraction#the-bag-of-words-representation>`' of length 1 (also called 'bag of words')
   b. `Gazetteer <https://gate.ac.uk/sale/tao/splitch13.html#x18-32600013.1>`_-derived features